klmnden/azure-docs.tr-tr/articles/app-service-mobile/app-service-mobile-node-backend-how-to-use-server-sdk.md

                 }]
             };

             // Execute the query.
-The context for Azure Mobile Apps is available through
+The context for Mobile Apps is available through
-            // request.azureMobile - the data object contains the configured data provider. request.azureMobile.data.execute(query)
+            // request.azureMobile.
+The data object contains the configured data provider. request.azureMobile.data.execute(query)
             .then(function (results) {
                 response.json(results);